Quartz Crystal for High-Temp Film Thickness Monitoring (400°C+)

 For processes that operate at temperatures above 100°C, standard quartz crystals are extremely noisy.
 This noise prevents accurate and stable film thickness measurements.
-For this reason, Colnatec invented two types of monitor crystals that operate stably above 100°C, are stress insensitive, and can operate in plasmas–the HT™ quartz crystal, good to 300°C, and the SuperQuartz™ (SQ™) crystal, a revolutionary crystalline material good to 500°C+.
-Both crystals now enable measurement of ALD, CVD, OVPD, high temperature PVD and thin film furnace processes such as selenization and indiffusion.
+To solve this problem, Colnatec has invented monitor crystals that operate stably above 100°C, are stress-insensitive, and can operate in plasmas.
+The most vigorous of these, SuperQuartz (SQ™), maintains operating efficiency at temperatures of 500°C+.
+The SuperQuartz is ideal for processes requiring intense heat, such as ALD, CVD, OVPD, high temperature PVD, and thin film furnace processes such as selenization and indiffusion.